kavidey/NeoObscura/docs/results.md

 Debayering was not originally in our project proposal because we were not sure if it was possible to manufacture a bayer filter in time and it was not necessary for the electrical camera functionality.
 After successfully making one using an inkjet printer and printer transparencies we implemented a

+Using the FPGA as a hardware accelerator allows us to successfully encode an image efficiently.
+Each pixel takes a maximum of 52 clock cycles to load, encode, and write to ram, and for 1200 pixels, that is 62,000 clock cycles.
+Writing the end footer to RAM then takes 40 more clock cycles, giving a total of 62,040 clock cycles.
+Since the encoder runs at 24MHz, encoding one image takes a maximum of less than 0.0026 seconds.
 <!-- TODO: Add quantitative info about compression (runtime, efficiency, etc.)-->

 Compressing the images has a noticeable impact on the maximum FPS we achieve (unfortunately decreasing it).
 A 30x40 RGB 8 bit image takes up 3,600 bytes but requires sending 7,200 bytes over serial (using encoding each byte as a 2 digit hex number).
 The theoretical maximum size of a 30x40 8 bit RGB*A* QOI encoded image is 6,100 bytes (12,200 bytes over serial).
 This would have a worse FPS than sending the raw image however in practice we see an average image size of 2,500 bytes.
 The QOI compressed image takes less *does* take less time to send, the compression itself and communicating with the FPGA both take a significant amount of time, resulting in 2 FPS.